glpi-project/doc-agent/source/installation/index.rst

    The tests suite requires some additional dependencies like Test::More.

-GLPI agent come with a test-suite.
+GLPI agent comes with a test-suite.
 You can run it with this command:

 .. prompt:: bash

    make test

-PERL Dependencies
+Perl dependencies
 ^^^^^^^^^^^^^^^^^

-The easiest way to install perl dependencies is to use `cpanminus <http://cpanmin.us>`_ script, running:
+The easiest way to install `perl <https://www.perl.org/>`_ dependencies is to use `cpanminus <https://cpanmin.us/>`_ script, running:

 .. prompt:: bash